 Wrinkles in the grain of leather caused by fat deposits in the animal that create beauty in the leather.
 Fat wrinkles are not visible in imitation grain leather.

-Generally defines a surface application on the leather to color, protect or mask imperfections.
+Generally defines a surface application on the leather to color, provide additional aesthetic, or protect or mask natural characteristics.
 More specifically, it refers to all processes administered to leather after it has been tanned.